 Reporting API calls are the ones used to download health or scan data such as vulnerabilities/compliance/runtime.

 Configuration as code is the formal migration of config between environments, backed by a version control system.
-Customers who want to programmatically store and manage the configuration of infrastructure components, can utilize these to automate these components using the same approaches that they've used for production code & services.
+Customers who want to programmatically store and manage the configuration of infrastructure components, can utilize these to automate these components using the same approaches that they've used for production code and services.

 Deployment and config endpoints are essential for properly being able to automate the installation of Console, Defenders, as well as any configuration that deals with integrations.